How to Teach Yourself a Language: 5 Creative Strategies You Haven’t Tried Yet

 - Pick up your phone and change the device language.

 And there you go!
-These ideas for how to teach yourself a language may sound crazy at first glance, but sometimes crazy can be exactly what we need to move forward.
+These ideas for how to learn a language by yourself may sound crazy at first glance, but sometimes crazy can be exactly what we need to move forward.

 You have nothing to lose in giving these techniques to teach yourself a language a shot, so good luck!